robstoll/atrium/README.md

 - [open a bug](https://github.com/robstoll/atrium/issues/new?template=bug_report.md) or [create a feature request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature])
 - share your ideas via [issue](https://github.com/robstoll/atrium/issues/new) or [slack](https://kotlinlang.slack.com/messages/C887ZKGCQ)
 - [ask a question](https://kotlinlang.slack.com/messages/C887ZKGCQ)
-  so that I better understand where Atrium needs to improve.
+  so that we better understand where Atrium needs to improve.
 - write a blog post about Atrium (e.g. about a feature you like) or a tutorial (let us know we happily link to your page)
 - share your assertion functions with the rest of us by creating a pull request (no need for i18n support or the like, we can augment your pull request).
 - have a look at the [help wanted issues](https://github.com/robstoll/atrium/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)